medusa-project/active-medusa/README.md

 * Customizable RDF ontology.
 Create your own RDF predicates or use existing ones.
 (ActiveMedusa does require some custom predicates, but they are managed automatically and live in their own distinct namespace.)
 * Customizable Solr schema.
-The names and types of your fields are up to you.
+Although some extra fields are required, their names are up to you.
+* Supports both binary and container nodes.
 * No-configuration support for node hierarchy traversal.
-* Simple and lightweight.
+* Relatively simple and lightweight.

 ## Installation